 Olive & Vine

-From 10 AM - 6 PM Monday to Saturday and from 11 AM to 5 PM on Sundays you can meet Susan and/or Wayde Burt, do some tasting and learn more about these wonderful and aromatic products that this knowledgeable husband and wife team are pleased to show and sell.
+From 10 AM to 6 PM Monday to Saturday and from 11 AM to 5 PM on Sundays, you can meet Susan and/or Wayde Burt, do some tasting and learn more about these wonderful and aromatic products that this knowledgeable husband and wife team are pleased to show and sell.

 We are so happy that we stumbled upon this inviting store in Houston's CityCentre one day.
 Anyone who likes to cook at home and use premium ingredients that do not cost an arm and a leg and like to sample products before purchasing them should head on over to Olive & Vine.

 One thing is certain.
 We will be returning for not only replacements of what we currently have, but will be trying more of their huge assortment of extra virgin olive oils and aged balsamic vinegars.
 Olive & Vine is a unique boutique store and great addition to what Houston has to offer gourmands or wannabe cooks or chefs of any level of expertise.
 For those of you who do not live in our area, orders can be placed online.